xmlyqing00/AFB-URR/README.md

 2. `--palette`: Path to the palette image.
 3. `--workder`: The parallel threads number to accelerate the procedures (Default: 20).

-When the conversion process done, you can start pre-training the model:
+After the conversion process, you can start pre-training the model:
 ```bash
 python3 train.py --level 0 --dataset /path/to/pretrain/ --lr 1e-5 --scheduler-step 3 --total-epoch 12 --log
 ```